 a divorced mother is unlike anyone you have met before

 1. Divorced moms are tough as nails.
-They have learned to fend for themselves and need no man to complete them.
+They have learned to fend for themselves and needed no man to complete them.

 2. There will be scheduling conflicts.
 Divorced moms take sick kids and ornery co-parents in their stride - even if it means cancelling or postponing a date with a handsome knight in shining armour (that's you!).
 In a world where marriage, love and schedules are transitory, their kids come first.
 But that does not mean that she can't or won't make time for you, once you have proven yourself to be a steady rock in turbulent waters.